 Although less than a decade old, HashiCorp has assembled one of the leading collections of cloud-computing expertise anywhere, and developed a reputation for professionalism and reliability that’s made it a trusted partner for many of the world’s leading enterprises from stock exchanges to Fortune 100 companies.
 In March, it raised $175 million at a valuation of more than $5 billion, up from $1.9 billion when it last raised in late 2018.

 The journey from idea to iconic company is definitely a marathon, not a sprint.

-“The journey from idea to iconic company is definitely a marathon, not a sprint,” said Navin Chaddha, Mayfield managing director and board member of HashiCorp.
+“The journey from idea to iconic company is definitely a marathon, not a sprint,” said Navin Chaddha, Mayfield managing partner and board member of HashiCorp.
 “The team at HashiCorp did so many things right – stayed true to their open source community, built a remote-centric culture, leveraged their product-led Go-To-Market motion to deliver a digital-first customer experience.
 But the main reason for their breakout success has been the focus on their mission of elevating developers and practitioners to innovate in infrastructure.”

 Engineers, including employees of companies like GitHub, Stripe, and Slack, began using their tools.
 “That’s when we realized the problems we’d been trying to solve were real problems for a lot of people,” says Hashimoto.